TechThrives/Video-Calling-App/README.md

 ```

 - #### Configure Environment Variables
-    In the root directory of your React App, create a file named `.env`.
+    In the root directory of your PeerJs Server, create a file named `.env`.

     Open the `.env` file and add the following environment variables: